blakeblackshear/frigate/docs/docs/configuration/record.md

         car: 7
 ```

+## Can I have "24/7" recordings, but only at certain times?

+Using Frigate UI, HomeAssistant, or MQTT, cameras can be automated to only record in certain situations or at certain times.

 ## How do I export recordings?

-The export page in the Frigate WebUI allows for exporting real time clips with a designated start and stop time as well as exporting a timelapse for a designated start and stop time.
+The export page in the Frigate WebUI allows for exporting real time clips with a designated start and stop time as well as exporting a time-lapse for a designated start and stop time.
 These exports can take a while so it is important to leave the file until it is no longer in progress.

 ## Syncing Recordings With Disk